-It is important to operate this EVM within the specified input and output ranges described in the EVM User's Guide.
+It is important to operate this EVM within the input voltage ranges described in the EVM User's Guide.

 Exceeding the specified input range may cause unexpected operation and/or irreversible damage to the EVM.
 If there are questions concerning the input range, please contact a TI field representative prior to connecting the input power.